Minatore0712/animeFlix/README.md

-# AnimeFlix - Webapp
+# AnimeFlix - Backend

-A web application that provides users with access to information about different Anime movies, directors and genres.
+This is the Backend for a web application that provides users with access to information about different Anime movies, directors and genres.
 Users are able to register, update their personal information and create a list of their favorite movies.

 Your can find my Documentation [here.](https://anime-flix-db.herokuapp.com/users)